pmjose/Snowflake_Intelligence_AI_mobile_fiber/unstructured_docs/strategy/Investor_Relations_FAQ.md

 ## Dividend and Returns

-### Q: What is Gamma's dividend policy?
+### Q: What is Snowmobile Telco's dividend policy?

-**A:** Gamma operates a progressive dividend policy targeting approximately 30% of adjusted earnings.
+**A:** Snowmobile Telco operates a progressive dividend policy targeting approximately 30% of adjusted earnings.
 The current annual dividend is approximately 18p per share, paid in two instalments (interim in September, final in May).

-### Q: Does Gamma conduct share buybacks?
+### Q: Does Snowmobile Telco conduct share buybacks?

-**A:** Gamma may conduct share buybacks opportunistically to manage dilution from employee share schemes.
+**A:** Snowmobile Telco may conduct share buybacks opportunistically to manage dilution from employee share schemes.
 We maintain authorisation for buybacks but prioritise organic investment and strategic acquisitions.

 ### Q: What is the target capital structure?